getavalon/docs/pages/2.0/reference.md

 - Version
 - Representation

 These form a hierarchy, where each contain the latter.
 Assets make up the top-level object within a project, and can represent anything from characters, shots to levels and more.
-They are an abstract repsentation of you typically refer to when working.

 | Asset       | Description
 |:------------|:--------------